 Before we continue, please note that this is not financial advice and should not be taken as such.
-I’m just basically sharing my thoughts and experience.
+I’m just basically sharing my thoughts and experiences.
 If you need financial advice, please consult a professional financial advisor, and also, don’t forget to Do Your Own Research (DYOR).

 Anyway, let’s go back to the topic.

 A Brief Background on My Investing Journey

-In the last few months since I started dabbling in crypto, I find myself looking at the app so many times in a day and just staring at the chart LOL!
+In the last few months since I started dabbling in crypto, I find myself looking at the app so many times a day and just staring at the chart LOL!

 I also find myself so distracted that even if I’m doing something else (such as blogging or online selling-related stuff), I catch myself losing my focus because I’m always curious to see where my crypto investment is currently at.

-It’s driving me nuts, especially on my third month.
+It’s driving me nuts, especially in my third month.
 The first and second month was easy (fortunately) because it was just going up almost continuously with just some minor corrections along the way.

 However, in my third month, I experienced the highest gain and right after that it dropped considerably and has been moving sideways and even dropping a little bit more ever since.

 Luckily, I have been taking profits since I started and have been diversifying into yield farming, saving, and staking.

 How to Stay Sane While Investing

 So how do I keep myself sane while investing?
 Here are some things that I do in order to keep myself sane despite investing in a very volatile market:

 I Only Invest What I Can Afford to Lose